AlixDeclerck/vote_system/README.md

-# vote_system
+# vote system
-An C system to manage fair elections on Internet
+A C system to manage fair elections on Internet

+- shared memories
+- multi threaddings